jwatson-CO-edu/nanoverse/README.md

         * `[Y]` Calculate input components from sticks, 2023-09-30: Circled the Square
         * `[>]` Calculate resultant displacement & orientation, One side can drag the other at half speed
     - `[ ]` Behind & above 3P camera, Allows for seeing ahead and above
-    - WARNING: Approaching DANGEROUSLY close to a game engine!
+    - `{ }` EXTRAS, WARNING: Approaching DANGEROUSLY close to a game engine!
         * `[ ]` Minigame: Cubeling Attack!
             - `[ ]` Cubelings track player and fire explosive pegs
             - `[ ]` Moving player is safe because Cubelings cannot lead their shots